jamesshore/big-object-diff/README.md

 # Big Object Diff

-A tool for visualizing the differences between large JavaScript objects.
+Visualize the differences between large JavaScript objects.

-This tool provides the ability to compare large objects and output the results to the console.
-The main difference between it and other tools is that:
+This module provides the ability to compare large objects and output the results to the console.
+The main advantage of this module is that unchanged elements aren't displayed, making it suitable for comparing objects with hundreds of properties.

-1. It's rigorously tested.

-2. Elements that are the same aren't displayed.

 ## Example output